JohnyGemityg/webshare-cli/README.md

 # Webshare CLI

 Unofficial Websahre.cz CLI app for managing downloads directly from console.
 Perfect for NAS.
-It generates list of links and the downloads them via wget.
+It generates list of links and then downloads them via wget.

 ### Installation